Qiratsumra/q4_learning/Day_01/README.md

 ## Real World applications of generative ai:
 Generative AI has widely impact in common industries like
 - Health Care Industry
   - Generative AI is revolutionizing the Health care by supports the virtual health assitants.
-However, ethical concrns like data privacy and data authentication of health care data must be carefully managed
+However, ethical concrns like data privacy and data authentication of health care data must be carefully managed.